Jain (singer): Hope EP and Zanaka

 Yodelice became her producer and worked on her first EP, Hope.
 It was released on 22 June 2015 and included four songs including the single "Come" which met with considerable success in France and Spain.
 A music video for "Come" was released on 2 June 2015 to Jain's official YouTube channel.
 In November 2016, "Come" was certified Diamond in France.
 The song has also been used as a jingle by the Polish television channel Polsat and in 2017 it was featured in the American horror comedy web television series Santa Clarita Diet.
-It also was featured in the second episode of the first season of the Amazon series Hanna.
+It was also featured in the second episode of the first season of the Amazon series Hanna.
 Jain performed at the 2015 Solidays Festival, the BIG Festival (Biarritz International Groove) in Biarritz and Bebop Festival.

 On 21 September 2015, Jain revealed the cover of her debut album Zanaka.
 "Zanaka" means "child" in Malagasy, and the title is a tribute to her mother who is of Franco-Malagasy origin.
 The album's release date was announced as 6 November 2015 along with the track listing on 8 October 2015.
 It included 10 songs including the singles "Come" and "Makeba".
 Makeba was used on a Levi's commercial which showed dancers (wearing the jeans) in an ethnic beat setting.
 On 9 October 2015, the album's second track "Heads Up" was released as a pre-order bonus.
 It was followed by "Hob" on 19 October 2015.
 Zanaka was certified gold in February 2016 for sales exceeding 50,000 copies in France.
 In December 2018, it was certified diamond in France for sales exceeding 500,000 copies.
 Zanaka was later released in the United Kingdom and the United States on 21 October 2016.
 It was preceded by the release of "Heads Up" and "Mr Johnson" as pre-order bonuses on 8 October 2016 and 14 October 2016 respectively.
 In 2016, she was one of the nominees at the Victoires de la Musique Awards in the category "Album Révélation" for Zanaka.
 On 25 November 2016, a deluxe version of Zanaka was released.
 It added the songs "City" (originally from the Hope EP), "Son of a Sun" and "Dynabeat" as well as an extended version of "Come" and two remixes.

 A music video for the single "Makeba" was released to Jain's official YouTube channel on 30 November 2016.
 The music video was nominated for Best Music Video at the 60th Annual Grammy Awards in 2018.

 On 1 February 2017, she performed "Come" on The Late Show with Stephen Colbert.
 On 25 April 2017, she performed "Makeba" on Later... with Jools Holland.

 On 10 July 2017, a music video for the song "Dynabeat" was released to Jain's official YouTube channel.

 On 3 August 2017, she performed at Chicago's Lollapalooza Festival.